🇦🇼 Aruba Carnival

 What is carnival?
 Unless you experience the excitement of carnival in Aruba you haven’t lived!
 Carnival spirit takes over the whole island, spirit that rivals that passion only seen in a world cup!

 When is Aruba Carnival?

-The 2020 Aruba Carnival dates officially begin on the 1st January and finish on the 25th February, 2020.
-It is however the week prior to Ash Wednesday, the start of Lent when the main carnival events occur.
-The Grand Parade is held on Shrove Sunday which is the 23rd February, 2020.
+Usually carnival will begin on the 1st January and run until the start of Lent.
+The week prior to Ash Wednesday, the first day of lent, is when the main carnival events occur.
+The Grand Parade always takes place on Shrove Sunday.

 Where is Aruba located?

 Aruba is located in the Southern Caribbean Sea.
 It is only a few kilometres off the coast of Venezuela.
 It belongs to the Lesser Antilles which are a group of islands that extend in an arc from Puerto Rico to South America.

 Aruba has been named the happiest island in the world and if you come during carnival you’ll easily understand why.
 The entire island is filled with catchy music, colourful costumes, lively street parties, parades and plenty of merry making.
 Aruba’s Carnival is one that continually stands out in the Caribbean.

 Aruba’s Carnival is a unique one of a kind experience.
 It is a vibrant and colourful party where you’re not just a spectator but also part of the celebrations.
 In the lead up to the Grand Parade there are weeks of musical competitions and Carnival Queen Contests.